Bofors scandal: Chronology of events and investigation

-1977 - As a response to reports that Pakistan wants to acquire brand new American long-range 155-mm M198 howitzers (which was actually withheld due to US political concerns), India requested Bofors and six other manufacturers to suggest their towed howitzers.
+1977 - As a response to reports that Pakistan wants to acquire brand new American long-range 155-mm M198 howitzers (which was withheld due to US political concerns), India requested Bofors and six other manufacturers to suggest their towed howitzers.

 Early 1981 - four howitzers were shortlisted to participate in the field trials: FH-77B, FH-70, GHN-45 and GIAT-155 TR.

 1985 - FH-70 and GHN-45 were eliminated from the trials.

 24 March 1986 - A $285 million contract between the Government of India and Swedish arms company Bofors was signed for supply of 410 155 mm Howitzer field guns.

 16 April 1987 - Swedish Radio alleged that Bofors paid kickbacks to people from a number of countries including top Swedish and Indian politicians and key defence officials to seal the deal.

 1987 - As a result of the revelations, the Indian government blacklisted Bofors, preventing the company from doing business in India.
 The middleman associated with the scandal was Ottavio Quattrocchi, an Italian businessman who represented the petrochemicals firm Snamprogetti.
 Quattrocchi was reportedly close to the family of Rajiv Gandhi and emerged as a powerful broker in the 1980s between big businesses and the Indian government.

 21 May 1991 - While the case was being investigated, Rajiv Gandhi was assassinated for unrelated reasons by the LTTE.

 1997 - The Swiss banks released some 500 documents after years of legal battle.

 1999 - The Indian government lifted its ban on Bofors.
 The lifting of the ban came during the Kargil War, when the Bofors guns proved to be efficient but were crippled by a shortage of spare parts.

 22 October 1999 - When National Democratic Alliance government led by the Bharatiya Janata Party was in power, the Central Bureau of Investigation (CBI) filed the first chargesheet against Quattrocchi, Win Chadha, Rajiv Gandhi, the defence secretary S. K. Bhatnagar and a number of others.

 2001 - Win Chadha and S. K. Bhatnagar died.

 10 June 2002 - Delhi High Court quashed all proceedings in the case so far.
 However, this was reversed by Supreme Court of India on 7 July 2003.

 2004 - The central government changed and Indian National Congress came to power after 2004 Lok Sabha elections.
 On 5 February 2004, the Delhi High Court quashed the charges of bribery against Rajiv Gandhi and others.

 31 May 2005 - The Delhi High Court dismissed the allegations against the British business brothers, Srichand, Gopichand and Prakash Hinduja, but charges against others remained.